 Sautéed Green Beans with Spicy Korean Chili Pepper Sauce

 As with many spicy Korean recipes, this is adaptable to your taste.
 If you don’t like things that spicy, just decrease the amount of chili pepper paste (gochujang) and increase the amount of tamari or salt.
 And you can use just plain old green/string beans.
 Or if you can find them, use haricot verts.
 They are thinner and longer than the American green beans, and work better for this dish.
-Shame on me; but I use frozen green beans or hericot verts when I’m in a pinch.
-Thankfully, the dish is still yummy.
+I use frozen green beans or hericot verts when I’m in a pinch.
+The dish is still delicious.

 Sautéed Green Beans with Gochujang Sauce Recipe

 2 garlic cloves, minced